Skip to main content

 What you will study

 To complete the Master of Nursing (Cancer Nursing), students must fulfil 144 credit points.
-Students must choose a dissertation stream or a coursework stream.
+Students must choose a dissertation stream or coursework stream.
+Unless otherwise indicated, each unit is worth 12 credit points.

 Dissertation stream